LibraryCarpentry/lc-marcedit/episodes/04-working-in-the-MarcEditor.md

 - "MarcEditor is a tool to work with MARC data in an easily readable format"
 - "The MarcEditor can be used to perform a number of different functions such as adding, deleting MARC fields or subfields, building MARC fields, running reports, or checking the validity of MARC data"
 - "The MarcEditor can be used to perform one task at a time or automate a set of tasks for particular types of MARC files"
-- "It is necessary to break a MARC binary file to work with that MARC data in the MarcEditor.
-The extension of these easily readble MARC files are .mrk rather than the binary extension of .mrc"
 ---
 # MarcEditor Top Level Menu
 The MarcEditor has a robust set of features available via the top level menu.
 Features can be accessed through the menu or through shortcut keys.
 The shortcut key for a feature appears next to it in the menu.